leonelRos/Slot-machine/README.md

 ### Good Morning everyone

-Making the Slot Machine was definetly a big challenge.
+Making the Slot Machine was definitely a big challenge.
 The complexity of its logic and other features, made me question myself but with the help of the instructors, the TA's and lots of lots of coffee, I was able to finish the game so I can share with everyone.

 ### The Game